jullanggit/tparse/README.md

   - Negative lookahead: matches if P does *not*, but without consuming input
 - `AllConsumed<P>`
   - Matches if P matched the entire input
-[^1]: This is done to provide the user the flexibility to use *any* tuple lengths, without generating excessive amounts of unused code.

 ## Examples
 A CSV file containing integers